 The Council may initiate an EPDP as follows:

 The Council may only initiate the EPDP by a vote of the Council.
-Initiation of an EPDP requires an affirmative Supermajority vote of the Council (as defined in these Bylaws) in favor of initiating the EPDP.
+Initiation of an EPDP requires an affirmative Supermajority vote of the Council (as defined in Section 11.3(i)(xii) of these Bylaws) in favor of initiating the EPDP.

 The request to initiate an EPDP must be accompanied by an EPDP scoping document, which is expected to include at a minimum the following information: